European Research Council: Standing committees

 The ERC Scientific Council has established two Standing Committees: one deals with conflict of interest issues, the other oversees the selection of reviewers and panel lists.

 Executive Agency

 The Scientific Council is supported operationally by the European Research Council Executive Agency (ERCEA), based in Brussels.
 The implementing pillar of the ERC, the ERC Executive Agency (ERCEA), is responsible for supporting the peer review process, implementing the ERC strategy as set by the ScC, executing all financial operations and communicating about the ERC.
 The ERCEA is currently headed by the Director, Laurence MOREAU.
 It employs some 500 staff of which more than 50 hold PhDs.

-The fact that most Scientific staff hold a PhD, have done post-docs and/or have been academics reinforces the feeling among panellists and the Scientific Community as a whole that ERC Schemes are implemented by scientists understanding the pitfalls and hurdles of Research and who are constantly working to better their procedures in order to simplify the application as well as the granting processes, hand in hand with their colleagues from financial units.
+Most Scientific staff hold a PhD, have done post-docs and/or have been academics.
+ERC Schemes are implemented by scientists in order to simplify the application as well as the granting processes with their colleagues from financial units.

 Steering Committee

 There is also a five-member ERCEA Steering Committee, chaired by the European Commission's Director-General for Research and Innovation, two ScC members, and two Commission officials.